 |Written by Paul D. Race for and|

 The Real Hogwarts ExpressYears ago, I listed the "Hogwarts Express" trains among the Halloween Trains, because that was how most people were using them.
 Until this year, I've only seen models and movies.
-This year, though, I got a close-up view of two real full-sized locomotives painted like the one in the movie.
+This year, though, I got a sense of what these would look like in real life.

 I didn't see the one from the movie, however.
-What I saw was two very similar locomotives in an amusement park - Universal Studios in Orlando, Florida.
-I say they're "real" because they are real steam locomotives that served British passengers for over a quarter of a century on the Great Western Railway.
-And they are the same class, nearly identical to the one used in the movie.
+What I saw was two full-sized replicas in an amusement park - Universal Studios in Orlando, Florida.
+They are full-sized models of real steam locomotives that served British passengers for over a quarter of a century on the Great Western Railway.

 The "Hall" locomotives were named after the great country houses of England and Wales.
 (No, there wasn't a Grantham Hall locomotive to my knowledge).
 They were so successful at hauling both freight and passenger trains, even in hilly country like Cornwall, that 259 of them were built between 1928 and 1943. ("Modified Hall" locomotives were built even later).

 You may well have seen these in various movies.
 They stand out.
 On the Great Western Railway, they were a beautiful deep green, as in this photo of #4936 Kinlet Hall, by photographer Tony Hisgett.

 Sadly for steam fans, the Hall class locomotives were all withdrawn from service by 1965.

 Several have been restored or are under restoration as of this writing, including the Kinlet Hall shown above.
 I confess, they are my favorite European steam locomotives.